-Postcard of the Rustic Manor showing its frontier fort style, 1951.
-(CTPA 1CK1422)
+Postcard of the Rustic Manor showing its frontier outpost style, 1951.
+Teich Postcard 1CK1422

 Rustic Manor entrance, 1965.
-Curt Teich Company postcard.
-(CTPA 5DK1527)
+Teich Postcard 5DK1527

 I often went to the Rustic Manor with my grandfather, who was especially fond of ordering the "Poor Man's Lobster."
 This was broiled white fish that came with hot melted butter served over a lighted candle.
 As a ten-year old, I thought that was fancy eating.

 A page from the Rustic Manor's menu, 1968.
-(LCDM 2005.3.1)
+Dunn Museum 2005.3.1

 Rustic Manor drink menu, 1968.
-(LCDM 2005.3.1)
+Dunn Museum 2005.3.1

 Initially, rebuilding was not allowed, because the property was located on a designated floodway.
 Through the State of Illinois, the designation was changed to “floodplain” to allow for the building project.
 However, the costs of a new building quickly dimmed that possibility, and the building was razed and the land sold.